AdamsTaiwan/Build-Downloader/README.md

 # Build-Downloader
 Microsoft Build Downloader Tool

-Build-Downloader is a tool to help download the resource text and links from Microsoft's Build 2019 event and generate text that can then be copied to OneNote.
+Build-Downloader is a tool to help download the resource text and links from Microsoft's Build and Ignite events and generate text that can then be copied to OneNote.

 ## Features